anomaly/gallagher/README.md

 This project primarily provides the following:

-- Python SDK that provides an idiomatic client for the REST API and is designed to work locally or via the Cloud API Gateway.
+- **Python SDK** that provides an idiomatic client (featuring `asyncio`) for the REST API and is designed to work locally or via the Cloud API Gateway.
-- Command Line Interface (CLI) that uses the API to interact with the Command Centre, and is designed to speed up power interactions with the Command Centre.
+- **Command Line Interface** (CLI) that uses the API to interact with the Command Centre, and is designed to speed up power interactions with the Command Centre.
-- Terminal User Interface (TUI) that provides a text based interface for a subset of the Command Centre functionality.
+- **Terminal User Interface** (TUI) that provides a text based interface for a subset of the Command Centre functionality.
-- SQL interface allowing you to use query the Command Centre using SQL.
+- **SQL interface** allowing you to use query the Command Centre using SQL.
 Additionally we provide a SQLALchemy `dialect` allowing you to interact with the REST API via the ORM.

+> **Note:** this project is **NOT** affiliated with Gallagher Security.
+All trademarks are the property of their respective owners.

 While Gallagher maintain a set of [Swagger definitions](https://github.com/gallaghersecurity/cc-rest-docs) for their API, they are primarily intended to generate the documentation [published on Github](https://gallaghersecurity.github.io/cc-rest-docs/ref/index.html).
 They use a tool called [Spectacle](https://github.com/sourcey/spectacle).
 Gallagher explicitly state that the Swagger definitions are not intended to be used to generate code.
 Due to this the API client is hand built and not auto-generated.